 - Critical perspectives on journalism’s contribution to or balancing of dis- and mis-information about climate change, the role of celebrity in covering environmental issues, and the socio- and cultural politics involved in such reporting

-Theoretical and empirical perspectives are welcome, as are global perspectives and articles that represent issues of race, gender, and cultural perspectives related to today’s television practice and scholarly approaches for tomorrow.
+Theoretical and empirical perspectives are welcome, as are global perspectives and articles that represent issues of race, gender, and cultural perspectives are especially welcome.

 Looking to Publish your Research?

 We aim to make publishing with Taylor & Francis a rewarding experience for all our authors.
 Please visit our Author Services website for more information and guidance, and do contact us if there is anything we can help with!